Introduction

 There's something deeply satisfying about cooking with winter squash once the weather turns cooler.
 Acorn squash, in particular, has a way of feeling both rustic and a little special - especially when it's roasted until tender and filled with something savory.

 This sausage stuffed acorn squash is one of those meals that quietly earns its place in the fall rotation.
 The squash roasts until just sweet and soft, then gets filled with a simple mixture of Italian sausage, vegetables, garlic, and thyme.
-A handful of spinach keeps things balanced, and a final layer of parmesan pulls everything together without making it heavy.
+A handful of spinach keeps things balanced, and a final layer of Parmesan pulls everything together without making it heavy

 I love this dish for weeknights when you want something comforting but still grounded, and it also works well for casual fall gatherings where everything can come straight from the oven to the table.
 If you're leaning into seasonal cooking, you might want to consider other cooler-weather favorites like Comforting Chicken & Rice Soup (No Mushy Rice) or Classic Shepherd's Pie (with Turkey) for a complete, unfussy meal.
 This recipe uses roasting - covered in Cooking 101